isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-16-post-Ceylon Spinach.md

 <section>
   <h4>Growing:</h4>
 	<p>Ceylon spinach grows rapidly when fed with high nitrogen fertilisers.
-Plants can be fertilised regularly two weeks after germination for a fuller crop.</p>
+Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised regularly</a> two weeks after germination for a fuller crop.</p>
-	<p>Because the vines will grow on top of each other, it is a good practice to prune regularly to improve ventilation and allow light to reach more of the plant.</p>
+	<p>Because the vines will grow on top of each other, it is a good practice to <a href="/page-index/horticulture-techniques/pruning/">prune regularly</a> to improve ventilation and allow light to reach more of the plant.</p>
 	<p>This vine grows large very rapidly and can climb up to 10m if a tall enough surface is available.
 Prune it back to manageable heights (around 1.5m) to make harvesting and maintenance easier.</p>
 	<br>
 </section>

 <section>
   <h4>Harvesting:</h4>
-	<p>Plants can be harvested for leaves and stems, with younger leaves being the most tender.
+	<p>Plants can be <a href="/page-index/horticulture-techniques/harvesting-hygiene/">harvested</a> for leaves and stems, with younger leaves being the most tender.
 Most gardeners will begin harvesting from their Ceylon Spinach plant around 2 months after sowing.</p>
-	<p>Ceylon Spinach is typically harvested multiple times by harvesting the younger leaves and stems as per the <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again</a> method.</p>
+	<p>Ceylon Spinach is typically harvested multiple times by harvesting the younger leaves and stems as per the <a href="/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again</a> method.</p>
 		<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/f_Uoug7ZSeg" height="415" width="100%"></iframe><br>
 	<br>
 </section>